RutujaWanjari/ML_study/DAILY_DOSE.md

 ##### Logistic Regresssion

 ### 14/06/2021

 ##### Kernel SVM

 1. Some dataset are clearly separated from each other and we can create a straight LINE between them.
 These cases need linear algos like LR, LinearSVM(kernel='linear')
 2. For non-linear datasets, we require non-linear algos like SVM(kernel='rbf'), K-nn, NN
+3. Identify if data is linearly separable, depending on that choose algos (linear algos / non-linear algos)
+4. For kernel SVM, 1 technique for converting non-linear separable data to linear separable, add 1 more dimension to data
+5. In single dimension, data is separated by dot, in 2D data is separated by line, in 3D data is separated by a plane.
+6. The problem with this technique of adding 1 more dimension (mapping to a higher dimension) is that it is computationally very expensive because we need to create a mapping function/formula to convert n dimensional data to n+1 dimensional data.
+7. we can create a decision boundary with very complex non linear data with guassion rbf